Dog training gives inmates a sense of purpose and responsibility

 There are also locals across Chippewa County who foster the dogs over the weekends.
 Anyone in the region is able to apply to help with this outreach.

-Lori Patrouille, Warden's Secretary at Stanley Correctional Institution said the program is amazing.
-It offers PIOC a chance to be responsible, dedicated and to show off their dogs’ skills.
+Lori Patrouille, warden's secretary at Stanley Correctional Institution, said the program is amazing.
+It offers PIOCs a chance to be responsible, dedicated and to show off their dogs’ skills.

 “I mean they're really invested in taking care of their dogs.
 It's like a child for them.
 So they really take a lot of ownership of training their dogs and taking care of their dogs.
 I don't know that I have the words to explain it,” Patrouille said.

-Patrouille said the number of PIOC interested in the program far outpaces the number of dogs, and dog trainers they have available.
+Patrouille said the number of PIOCs interested in the program far outpaces the number of dogs and dog trainers they have available.

-Angela Eckman, Campus and Business Development Coordinator at the Chippewa Falls Campus for CVTC has worked with Larson to develop a CVTC technical training certification in dog training for inmates at Stanley and Jackson Correctional Institutions who are involved with the PAWS and Can Do Canines training.
+Angela Eckman, campus and business development coordinator at the Chippewa Falls campus for CVTC, has worked with Larson to develop a CVTC technical training certification in dog training for inmates at Stanley and Jackson correctional institutions who are involved with the PAWS and Can Do Canine.

 Larson approached CVTC in 2019 to see if there was a way to establish credits or certificates for the inmates who were highly invested in the program.

-“That was extremely motivating to us, because CVTC has been very active in trying to establish some career pathing for inmates from an educational perspective,” Eckman said.
-“So what can we train them on and give them a skill towards so that when they leave the institution, they have a skill and an opportunity for employment, which we know is directly related to recidivism.”
+“That was extremely motivating to us, because CVTC has been very active in trying to establish some career-pathing for inmates from an educational perspective,” Eckman said.

 Eckman said CVTC spent a while researching the idea.
 They didn’t see any other program like this in the state.
-They wanted to fill a gap so they began to develop the dog training certification which is specifically aimed at PIOC in Jackson and Stanley.
+They wanted to fill a gap so they began to develop the dog training certification, which is specifically aimed at PIOCs in Jackson and Stanley.

-The 7-credit certification program starts with PIOC demonstrating an understanding of communication and critical thinking skills.
+The seven-credit certification program starts with a PIOC demonstrating an understanding of communication and critical thinking skills.
 There are a lot of soft skills interwoven into employability, Eckman said.
-CVTC wanted to make sure that PIOC were able to demonstrate these and get credit for developing these employment skills.
+CVTC wanted to make sure that a PIOC was able to demonstrate these and get credit for developing these employment skills.

-Eckman said one of the things she noted on a visit to the Correctional Institutions was how proud the PIOC were to share what their dogs were capable of.
+Eckman said one of the things she noted on a visit to the correctional institutions was how proud the PIOCs were to share what their dogs were capable of.

-Instead of introducing themselves, PIOC would introduce their dogs first and ask the visitors from CVTC if they wanted to see a demonstration of what the dogs knew, which commands they could follow.
+Instead of introducing themselves, PIOCs would introduce their dogs first and ask the visitors from CVTC if they wanted to see a demonstration of what the dogs knew and which commands they could follow.

 “You could tell that there was a certain amount of pride that came out.
 They were so excited to share what they were doing and demonstrate what they had recently taught them to do.
 And there were so many other inmates who would gather around so there was even some camaraderie,” Eckman said.

-In the last three years CVTC has graduated 141 PIOC individuals from the dog training certification programs at Stanley and Jackson Correctional Institutions.
+In the last three years, CVTC has graduated 141 PIOCs from the dog training certification programs at Stanley and Jackson correctional institutions.

-The Chippewa Herald wanted to hear from PIOC in their own words about the impact the dog training program has had on them.
+The Herald wanted to hear from PIOCs in their own words about the impact the dog training program has had on them.
 No names are used in their responses at the request of Stanley Correctional Institution staff.

 Q: What have you gained from the program?